altncsab/altncsab/SqlScriptRunner/UsersGuide/UsersGuide.md

 ![Script Execution Monitor](./Pictures/ScriptExecutionMonitor.png)

 In the top part showing up some settings.
 In the list view control we see all selected files as groups and "GO" sections inside.
+Each "GO" sections can be checked and unchecked.
+We can exclude script sections from the execution by uncheck it.
 The order of the group is matching the file execution order.
 The column with hash (#) indicating the GO count inside the file.
 The Object column is the object name with the creation and the object type classification or if there is no clear script type than it is classifying the scrip section as "Script".
 Script classification is where certain object creation is happening.
 It is like Function, Procedure, Type, Table, View.

 ### Checkbox "Allow Transaction"